 Explore the folk cultures in the surrounding countryside or the astounding beauty of the natural landscapes.
 Eat, celebrate, and connect with Chiang Mai to find a place full of cultural, spiritual, and natural diversity far beyond your expectations.

-Welcome to akyra Manor Chiang Mai: a five-star, intimate and exclusive all-suite luxury hotel, each suite created around a courtyard-within-a-room concept.
+Our boutique hotel in Chiang Mai with each suite created around a courtyard-within-a-room concept.
 It's the hip downtown hotel Chiang Mai never had.

-akyra Manor Chiang Mai offers just 30 sanctuaries for our guests, comprising 23 akyra Deluxe suites at a generous 610 sq ft and seven expansive Manor suites of 1050 sq ft for guests who want to really have room to spread their wings
+The akyra Manor Chiang Mai hotel offers 30 hotel suites for our guests, comprising 23 akyra Deluxe suites at a generous 60 sqm and seven expansive Manor suites of 100 sqm for guests who want to really have room to spread their wings.